daniele77/cli/README.md

 You should use one of them also if your application uses `asio` in some way.

 After setting up your application, you must call `Scheduler::Run()` to enter the scheduler loop.
-Each comamnd handler of the library will execute in the thread that called `Scheduler::Run()`.
+Each command handler of the library will execute in the thread that called `Scheduler::Run()`.

 You can exit the scheduler loop by calling `Scheduler::Stop()`